matthewmoto/atmega_a7105/README.md

     Response: SET_REGISTER_ACK,REGISTER_NAME
     POSSIBLE errors: A7105_Mesh_NOT_ON_MESH, A7105_Mesh_INVALID_REGISTER_INDEX, A7105_Mesh_INVALID_REGISTER_VALUE

     NOTE: REGISTER_VALUE is interpreted differently depending on FORMAT.
-If FORMAT isZ:
+If FORMAT is:
       * STRING: REGISTER_VALUE is sent as a string whose value is terminated by /r/n on the serial terminal (not included in value sent).
-      * BINARY: REGISTER_VALUE is taken to be a byte-alinged ASCII_HEX string whose value is sent as a raw binary value.
+      * BINARY: REGISTER_VALUE is taken to be a byte-aligned ASCII_HEX string whose value is sent as a raw binary value.
       * UINT32: REGISTER_VALUE must be an ascii string representing a numerical value between 0 and UINT32_MAX.